Urobotos/Sandworm/README.md

 **In default on Sandworm:** <br>
 - Z-homing is automated on the printer by `Temp_Homing` macro. <br>
-- You don’t need to manually clean the nozzle or worry about filament residue. <br>
-- But if necessary, you can use the built-in brush on the bed to clean the nozzle, using the `Nozzle_Clean` macro.
+- You don’t need to manually clean the nozzle or worry about filament residue.
+But if necessary, you can use the built-in brush on the bed to clean the nozzle, using the `Nozzle_Clean` macro.
 - **Just slice and print** — the printer, combined with Proximity and BL-Touch probes, handles everything behind the scenes, such as:
     - Check if the nozzle is preheated for the proximity Z-homing.
     - Adjusting the bed tilt (`Z_TILT_ADJUST`)